kaushikData/Document-Classification-Using-Wikipedia-Data/README.md

 Note: Step1 and Step2 involve Data Collection and Data Preprocessing and they take a lot of time to process.
 Skip Step1 and Step2, if you want to run results immediately.

 ### Get Data: https://drive.google.com/drive/folders/1VIJYdcrYwBsicdyf3pbUIzSxjJFpwSGS?usp=sharing
-The data size is huge and please access the preprocessed wiki data from the google drive
+The data is huge and please access the preprocessed wiki data from the google drive

 ### Step 1: